Google and Yahoo recently made changes to the email authentication requirements for those sending into their networks. Learn more.

 A Couple of Points To Note

 The primary job of the domain records is to authenticate your emails.
-In a basic sense, sending authenticated emails means receiving mail servers will know our system has permission to send on behalf of your domain.
+In a basic sense, sending authenticated emails means receiving mail servers will know our system has permission to send on behalf of your sending domain.

 Sending authenticated email is significantly more trustworthy than sending unauthenticated.
 It is for this reason that we typically find that having these records setup will resolve most deliverability issues.